G708/Clover/README.md

 ## 5. Citation

-> Oba, G. M., & Nakato, R. (2023).
-Clover: An unbiased method for prioritizing differentially expressed genes using a data-driven approach.
-GitHub.
-URL: https://github.com/G708/Clover
+> Oba GM, Nakato R. Clover: An unbiased method for prioritizing differentially expressed genes using a data-driven approach.
+Genes Cells.
+2024 Apr 11. doi: 10.1111/gtc.13119.
+Epub ahead of print.
+PMID: 38602264.

 ## 6. License
 This project is licensed under the terms of the MIT license.